MarioChao/Mastermind_Pointers/ReadMe.md

 How to play
 =======

-To setup for the game:
+To set up for the game:
 -------

 * First, you will need to enter a "difficulty level", alternately known as "game level":